drug-design/course/docs/chapters/adme-case-studies.md

 ### Examples of Human Specific Induction of Enzyme Activities

-Human specific induction of the enzyme activities of CYP1A1 and CYP1A2 be completely different from other species.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/examples-human-specific-induction-enzyme-activities-a2d87acd'><i class='fa fa-play' aria-hidden='true'></i></button>Human specific induction of the enzyme activities of CYP1A1 and CYP1A2 be completely different from other species.
 This is the case for some AhR agonists.
 These compounds will be negative negative in *in vivo* carcinogenicity studies in rats, but may be human specific carcinogens.
 Rat specific *in vivo* carcinogenicity studies will result in the wrong answers for humans.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.